saas-js/saas-ui/README.md

 ### Core

-30+ essential open source components build on top of Chakra UI.
+30+ essential open source components built on top of Chakra UI.
 Including fully functional auth screens, forms (with react-hook-form), modal manager, and much more.

 ### Pro